-Microsoft Surface tablet owners using a pen, stylus or finger as touch-mode for providing input to the device may find sometimes the screen doesn’t respond appropriately.
+Microsoft Surface tablet owners using a pen, stylus, or finger as touch-mode for providing input to the device may find sometimes the screen doesn’t respond appropriately.
 Touch input is on by default and can’t be turned off.
 Probably there’s a change in accessibility settings and programs hence, you need to calibrate such settings.
-Also, check if you have correct drivers installed.
+Also, check if you have the correct drivers installed.

 Calibrate Surface Pen and Touch Settings

 To adjust how accurately your screen senses when you use a pen or finger, swipe in from the right edge of the screen, and then tap Search.